Speech Pathology & Occupational Therapy Professionals

 Sarah Trudeau, MOT, OTR/L

-Sarah Trudeau (Mastropietro), MOT, OTR/L, is a dedicated occupational therapist with a Master’s degree in Occupational Therapy from Bay Path University.
-She also holds a Bachelor’s degree in Biology from High Point University.
-Mrs. Trudeau is a licensed occupational therapist in Massachusetts and an active member of the American Occupational Therapy Association (AOTA).
+Sarah “Saz” Trudeau (Mastropietro), MOT, OTR/L, is a dedicated occupational therapist with a master’s degree in Occupational Therapy from Bay Path University.
+She also holds a bachelor’s degree in Biology from High Point University.
+Sarah is a licensed occupational therapist in Massachusetts and an active member of the American Occupational Therapy Association (AOTA).
 She is also certified in Ayres’ Sensory Integration (CLASI), a therapeutic approach designed to improve sensory processing, motor skills, self-regulation, and praxis.

 Operations & Administrative Team: